justintv/Twitch-API/API.md

 application/vnd.twitchtv[.version]+json
 ```

 This allows clients to get either the latest version of the API or a specific version.
+The current version of the API is `application/vnd.twitchtv.v1+json`

+### Making Requests

+When performing requests to the Twitch API, include your [`client_id`](#oauth) as a URL parameter.

+Also, set the `Accept` HTTP header to the API version you prefer.

+#### Example

+For the latest version of the API:

+    curl -i -H 'Accept: application/vnd.twitchtv+json' 'https://api.twitch.tv/kraken/channels/hebo?client_id=axjhfp777tflhy0yjb5sftsil'

+Specify a specific version (v1):

+    curl -i -H 'Accept: application/vnd.twitchtv.v1+json' 'https://api.twitch.tv/kraken/channels/hebo?client_id=axjhfp777tflhy0yjb5sftsil'

 ## OAuth 2 <a id="oauth"/>